 See Equipment section for details.
 When using a weapon that your class is not proficient with, see Combat Penalties.
 There is no level or title prerequisite to train in a new proficiency, however you must receive the appropriate Training.

 Class Secondary Skill: Commander, Theologian, or Combat Specialist (may select from Sword & Board, Freehand, Great Weapon, Paired Weapon, or Freestyle Specializations)

 For Paladin’s there is Honor to be found in the service of others and in the veneration of divine or otherworldly beings.
 A Paladin’s Honor skills take the form of Oaths, Virtues, and Codes.

 No training is required for Oaths and Virtues, as these are a function of the Paladin’s personal and imposed sense of honor.
 However Code training is typically facilitated by the Order to which the Paladin belongs.
 There a higher ranking Paladin will act as Mentor and trainer for one of the following Codes of the Paladin:

-- Faithsworn (must chose a particular Faithsworn code base don your choice of Faith path: Holy, Hell/Demonic, Primal, Soul/Psionic)
+- Faithsworn (default first code, must chose a particular Faithsworn code based on your choice of Faith path: Holy, Hell/Demonic, Primal, Soul/Psionic)

 - Leader of Men

 Paladins cannot learn a previously unknown Code or Code Skill (i.e. putting the first code point into Divine Protection) unless they are taught/instructed by a Mentor (aka Code Trainer) that knows the corresponding skill.
 If assigning additional code points to an already known code skill, then no trainer is required and the point can be assigned immediately (i.e. increasing the number of code points in Divine Protection from 1 to 2).
 This represents an Paladin honing their skills rather than actually learning a new skill.

 See Learning New Honor Codes and Code Abilities for details.